Weyto caste: Language

 The Weyto are reported to have once spoken a Weyto language, likely belonging to the Cushitic family.
 The language became extinct at some point in the 19th century.
 According to the 1994 national census, 1172 individuals were reported belonging to this ethnic group; it was not an ethnic choice in the 2007 census.
-The Wayto language was last documented in 1928.
+The Weyto language was last documented in 1928.
 It has now disappeared and was replaced by Amharic.
-Mittwoch described a form of Amharic spoken by the descendants of Wayto speakers, and describes it as an incomplete language shift from Wayto to Amharic.
+Mittwoch described a form of Amharic spoken by the descendants of Weyto speakers, and describes it as an incomplete language shift from Weyto to Amharic.

 Religion

-The Waytos’ religion was related to water.
+The Weytos’ religion was related to water.
 “Abinas” was the God of the Blue Nile and provided resources and health.
 In return, the people sacrificed animals for Abinas.
-The Wayto have converted to Islam, while continuing to worship the Nile.
+The Weyto have converted to Islam, while continuing to worship the Nile.

-Outcasting of the Wayto
+Outcasting of the Weyto

-The Amhara people consider the Wayto impure, because they eat catfish and supposedly hippopotamus, though the last hippo hunt dates back to the 1960s.
-The Wayto population has long been marginalised by the Amharas settled on Lake Tana's shores.
-For instance, in Bahir Dar the Wayto are outcasts because their traditional lifestyle is considered impure; for the Orthodox Christians the food habits are impure, and the Muslim community does not recognise them as true Muslims because they continue worshipping the Nile.
-Hence, the majority of the population remains wary of the Wayto.

-Scholarly disregard and the everyday culture of other ethnic groups also causes the dismissal of the Wayto culture.
+The Amhara people consider the Weyto impure, because they eat catfish and supposedly hippopotamus, though the last hippo hunt dates back to the 1960s.
+The Weyto population has long been marginalised by the Amharas settled on Lake Tana's shores.
+For instance, in Bahir Dar, the Weyto are outcasts because their traditional lifestyle is considered impure.
+For the Orthodox Christians, Weyto food habits are impure, and the Muslim community does not recognise them as true Muslims because they continue worshipping the Nile.
+Hence, the majority of the population remains wary of the Weyto.
+Scholarly disregard and the everyday culture of other ethnic groups also causes the dismissal of the Weyto culture.

-The health of the Wayto community in Bahir Dar is strongly affected because they continue drinking the lake's water, which has become strongly polluted.
+The health of the Weyto community in Bahir Dar is strongly affected because they continue drinking the lake's water, which has become heavily polluted.

-Wayto settlements
+Weyto settlements

-In 1938, an Italian tourist guide noticed well established Wayto villages on Bahir Dar's lakeshore.

-Currently, the Wayto live in three distinct villages within Bahir Dar's city boundaries; the buildings are made of clay with thatched roofs and have a lifespan of about five years.

-The Wayto villages need regularly to change their place by order of the authorities for several reasons:
+In 1938, an Italian tourist guide noticed well established Weyto villages on Bahir Dar's lakeshore.
+Currently, the Weyto live in three distinct villages within Bahir Dar's city boundaries; the buildings are made of clay with thatched roofs and have a lifespan of about five years.
+The Weyto villages need regularly to change their place by order of the authorities for several reasons: